-- Fostering a caring, nurturing environment in which each student is known; has a sense of belonging; and feels emotionally, socially, intellectually, and physically safe and supported. - Implementing rigorous, engaging, culturally and developmentally responsive instruction that cultivates academic growth and critical thinking. - Igniting a passion for knowledge and vision of success within each student.
+- Implementing rigorous, engaging, and developmentally responsive instruction that cultivates academic growth and critical thinking. - Fostering a caring, nurturing environment in which each student feels emotionally, intellectually, and physically safe and supported. - Igniting a passion for knowledge and vision of success within each student.